Aruban Liberal Organization

 The Aruban Liberal Organization (Organisacion Liberal Arubiano, OLA) is a liberal political party in Aruba.

-At the last elections for the Estates, 28 September 2001, the party won 5.7% of popular votes and 1 out of 21 seats.
+At the 2001 Aruban general election, the party won 5.7% of popular votes and one out of 21 seats.
 On 23 September 2005, the party won only 4% of the popular vote and lost its seat.

+History

+It was founded in late 1991 by Glenbert Croes, who, earlier that year, had turned his back on the MEP after it refused to admit him as a party member.